MSc Programme in Biology

 “See Absalon for a list of course literature.
 Example of course literature: Graham Scott Essential Ornithology.
 Oxford University Press.”

 - Type of assessment

-Weight: written report 50 % and curriculum 50 %; The course is passed as long as the combined grade of the two part-examinations is passed.
+Weight: written report 50 % and curriculum 50 %; The grade is based on an overall evaluation of the two part exams.

 - Only certain aids allowed

-The written exam is with all aids allowed
+The written assignment is with all aids allowed

 The oral exam is without aids